gskielian/Collection-Of-Android-Snippets/Intents-(App-Superpowers).md

 ## Phone a friend

-in the android manifest:
+1st place the following in the android_manifest.xml file (in the blank line beneath the "manifest" tag)

 ```html
 <uses-permission android:name="android.permission.CALL_PHONE" />
 ```

-In the button action space (and modify number)
+Pasta into the button action space (and modify number)
 ```java
 String phoneNumber = "6505551234";
 Intent intent = new Intent(Intent.ACTION_CALL, Uri.parse("tel:" + phoneNumber));//area code and number, no spaces